Facet syndrome prevention

 Facet joints are the hinges that connect the vertebrae of the spine.
 These joints allow the vertebrae to pivot and move, which enables the spine to bend and flex.
 The facet joints are protected by a thin layer of cartilage and are lubricated by fluid that causes the joints to move smoothly against each other.

 The aging process is the main risk factor for facet syndrome because over time the cartilage and lubricating fluid begin to dry out, making it brittle and prone to deterioration.
 This natural breakdown of the cartilage on the facet joints and the resulting friction of the vertebrae can lead to facet syndrome.

 While aging cannot be prevented, certain lifestyle choices can reduce your chances of developing facet syndrome.
 These lifestyle choices that promote overall spine health include:

 - Exercising regularly

-If you do develop facet syndrome, however, your physician can help you find pain relief by prescribing a series of conservative treatment, often including:
+If you do develop facet syndrome, however, your doctor can help you find pain relief by helping you develop a conservative treatment plan that includes: